 Georgian aims to integrate environmental sustainability into all learning activities.
 Faculty in every program have been asked to look at how their academic material can take the environment into account.
 Many have already made changes and it’s an ongoing process.

-We have full-time programs that focus directly on the environment:
+Full-time programs that focus directly on the environment

 - Environmental Technician (co-op) – two-year diploma